shakeel-faiz/FF/04Apr-15/jpeg.md

 **GIF (Graphics Interchange Format)**

 -   **Simple transparency**: GIF supports **binary transparency**, meaning a pixel is either fully transparent or fully opaque (no partial transparency).
-This can work for simple images like icons or diagrams but isn’t as flexible as PNG for more complex transparency needs.
+This can work for simple images like icons or diagrams but isn't as flexible as PNG for more complex transparency needs.
 -   **Limited color palette**: GIF only supports up to **256 colors**, making it unsuitable for detailed or color-rich images like photographs.

 **WebP**